davidecividino/training-completion-predictor/README.md

-Author: Davide Cividino
-Date: 15.08.2022
-Scope: Technical Task for Data Science in People Analytics interview

-The present folder CS_technical_exercise/ contains all the material for the Technical Task for Data Science in People Analytics interview.
-The folder is structured as follows.
+The repo is structured as follows.

 Two main files containing the analysis:
 * Exploratory_Data_Analysis.Rmd: file generating the Exploratory Data Analysis and containing the information on the task details (start from here)